paulowe/gcp/vpc-objects.md

     - Must be in the RFC 1918 address space / range

-    - Avoid large, wasteful subnets
-      May cause CIDR range collisions even when working with VPC Network Peering or

-      when configuring a VPN connections to an On-prem network
+    - Avoid large, wasteful subnets - This may cause CIDR range collisions when working with VPC Network Peering or when configuring a VPN connections to an On-prem network